Hawaii Life Policies and Procedures

 All Associates with the Company are encouraged to use the company’s Direct Marketing System (located in the Admin Menu of your My Hawaii Life account) to “farm” an area or list of property owners on a regular basis.
 It is suggested that a formal, professionally printed newsletter be used in addition to “Just Listed” and “Just Sold” letters.
 Associates are also encouraged to generate new contacts with phone calls, personal contacts, community groups, Homeowner’s Associations, etc.

 All farm mailings and farm areas must be approved by the Broker-In-Charge or the Creative Director.
 Any subsequent change from the recommended or approved procedure must be approved prior to starting the activity (mailer or otherwise).

 The contents of mail-outs, property information sheets, letters and other advertising materials MUST be reviewed by the Broker-In-Charge prior to distribution or mailing.
 This reduces the risk of legal complications, which can arise if unauthorized information is released.

 4.20 Listing Procedures

-However, we require a Protection Period of 240 DAYS.
-We require the 240-day Protection Period because of the broad scope of our marketing reach, and the number of prospects we interact with who may require additional time to complete a purchase.
+- We require a Protection Period of 240 DAYS due to the broad scope of our marketing reach and sheer number of prospects who may require additional time to complete a purchase.